 What is a Flawn?

 A Flawn or flowering lawn is simply a normal grass lawn with low growing wildflowers added to it.
-You can seed in spring, summer, fall or winter over the snow.
-The three varieties included in a Flawn Seed Kit will grow in with your grass over the next one to three years to create a ratio of about half grass and half low growing wildflowers.
+You can seed in spring, summer, fall, or even in winter over a fresh snowfall.
+The different varieties of wildflowers in Flawn Seed Kits will grow in with your grass over the next 6-24 months to create a ratio of about half grass and half low-growing wildflowers.

 When can I expect flowers?